ThottySploity/ThottySploity/README.md

 Throughout my journey thus far, I have explored various domains such as IoT, networking, userland, and kernel-level exploitation.
 Among these areas, I find Active Directory hacking particularly intriguing.
 It presents a captivating field that captivates my attention and fuels my desire to delve deeper into its intricacies.

+## Disclaimer ##
+All the code shared in my repositories is for educational purposes only.
+It is meant to provide insights into specific implementations and facilitate learning.
+I take no responsibility for the actions or consequences of anyone using the code in these repositories.
+It is essential to use the code responsibly and abide by the laws and regulations of your jurisdiction.

 ## Experience

 **Junior Penetration Tester**